LLM Optimization Made Simple: A Beginnerβs Guide to Ax

 For few-shot learning (when you have good examples):

-import { AxBootstrapFewShot } from '@ax-llm/ax'
+import { AxBootstrapFewShot } from "@ax-llm/ax";

 const optimizer = new AxBootstrapFewShot({